sdkennedy/baconflux/README.md

 );
 ```

 It is easiest to think of FRP operators like functional array operators.
-Bacon.fromPromise creates an EventStream (think array) with [0..1] events.
+Bacon.fromPromise creates a nested EventStream (think array) with [0..1] events.
 So for each incomming event (think element) we are creating a nested EventStream (think array) instead of a new event (think element).
 This is equivalent to:

 ```js
 var initialArray = [1,2,3];